-All year 10 & 11 students study GCSE Mathematics either at Higher or Foundation Level, according to their level of ability.
-For some students, this will lead to a single GCSE in Mathematics, for many it will lead to 2 GCSE qualifications in the Linked Pair Mathematics GCSE.
-For students with a particular keenness to study Mathematics, they can also choose to study GCSE Statistics as part of their GCSE Options curriculum.
-We also offer an IGCSE in Foundation Mathematics as an alternative.
+All Year 10 & 11 students study GCSE Mathematics either at Higher or Foundation Level, according to their level of ability.
+Some students will also have the opportunity to study for the Edexcel Entry Level Certificate in Mathematics and the Edexcel Awards in Number and Measure.
+For students with a particular keenness to study Mathematics, they can also choose to study GCSE Statistics as part of their GCSE options curriculum.

-Our aim is to ensure that all students become successful mathematicians, achieving to the highest standard.
+Our aim is to ensure that all students achieve their full potential in Mathematics.
 We also aim to develop students' interest and engagement in a subject which should always be exciting, invigorating and highly rewarding.

 For details of the objectives that are covered in these topics, please click on the links below.

 Alongside these objectives are Mathswatch clip numbers which can be used to support students’ independent revision and preparation for termly assessments and the GCSE exam in the summer of year 11.